Within three years, you'll learn everything you need from basic skills and knowledge to advanced level techniques.

 If your goals or dreams evolve into something entirely new, you can switch to a major that fits your needs.

-Tokyo Film Center encourages students to work with professionals on exciting projects outside the classroom.
+TBM encourages students to work with professionals on exciting projects outside the classroom.

 Every day is a movie day!
 Special occasions galore to learn about the industry!